zhanghe9704/tpsa/README.md

 pyTPSA is the Python wrapper of cppTPSA.
 It generates a Python 3.x module for TPSA calculations.
 Source files of the wrapper, together with examples and tests, are in the subfolder "python-wrapper".
 Please see [**HERE**](https://zhanghe9704.github.io/tpsa/python-wrapper/readme.html) on how to compile, install, and use pyTPSA.

 ## How to compile and install juliaTPSA
-By now, juliaTPSA has only been tested under Ubuntu 20.04.
 Make sure you can call julia from command line and CxxWrap package has been added to julia.

+### Linux (Ubuntu 20.04)

 ```shell
 cd julia-wrapper